guybrown78/angular-webcomponents-example/README.md

   defineCustomElements()
 })`

+Don't forget to add the angular polyfills to your project in the usual way.

+You will also need additional styles, see the Global Styles section of this readme.

 ## Font

 The components are designed around the font `Roboto Condensed`.
 This font isn't shipped with the components and needs to be added.